rwpalmer/DFPlay/doc/PlayList.md

 4. Listen

 ### Selections:
 This section provides a list of selection objects and describes what they select.
 Hopefully, this will be enough to get you going.
-For more detail, please consult the DFPlay QuickStart Guide.
+For more detail, please consult the [***DFPlay QuickStart Guide***](https://docs.google.com/document/d/e/2PACX-1vTxUyPOpk9RFMaxt53oPotWyAa5pTBVzpSS2L23bq2fGhUXK08vAFPSAWQ6gENLNFoum10IWmVFkJ7I/pub).

 The following selections are presented as you might see them initialized in code:
 (Initialization string members are: **{media, folder, track, volAdj, equalizer}**)